 Nobody caused Autism

 Autism is not caused by bad parenting or lack of discipline.
 Also, just as Autism is not caused by a lack of discipline, discipline will not cure Autism.
-Autism, though the cause is not completely pinpoint it has been found to have a strong genetic component.
+Autism, though the exact cause is not known, it is known to have a strong genetic component.
 Families with one autistic child have an increased chance of having another.
 Autism is not caused by vaccines.

 Autistic Individuals do feel emotions

 To understand and bring acceptance to the Autistic community it is important for everyone to truly understand the spectrum.
-I personally am still learning but trying day by day to make sure I learn what I can in order to help my daughter be comfortable and to be able to communicate in a way she needs.
+I personally am still learning but trying day by day to make sure I learn what I can in order to help my children be comfortable and to be able to communicate in a way they need.